-The greatest thing is that after the initial connectivity is completed, the app can be left alone just to sync on its own.
-You may instruct the app to sync after a certain length of time, such as days, weeks, or months, as well as when the sync should take place.
+The greatest thing is that after the initial connectivity is completed, the app can be left alone to sync on its own.
+You can instruct the app to sync after a certain length of time, such as days, weeks, or months, as well as when the sync should take place.
 You may configure it to only sync over Wi-Fi, unmetered networks, or when the phone is charging.

 Download: CoSy (Free, premium version available)

 Facebook Photo Contact Sync: To sync the contact pictures, you must first log in with your Facebook credentials after starting the app.
 This app is divided into three sections: not synced, auto, and manual.
 It provides both an automatic and a manual approach for syncing Facebook photos to contacts.

 To use this app, you must have an Android OS version of 4.0.3 or above.
 In reality, this app’s user rating is lower than the average of roughly 3.